Family Wants Independent Probe In Fatal Police Shooting Of Teen In Colorado

 He says the men match suspect descriptions and he has been informed one of them may have a gun.

 "So don't reach for your waist.
 We're gonna just check and make sure that you don't have a weapon.
 All right?"
-Van't Land said, according to body camera footage released Thursday.
+Van't Land says, according to body camera footage released Thursday.

 Four seconds pass.